Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_9_MERFISH/Group_9_MERFISH.md

 Figure 4: Distinct spatial distributions of RNAs observed in the 140-gene measurements. <b> Figure from Kok Hao Chen et al.</b> <i>Science</i> <b>348</b>, aaa6090 (2015). <a href="https://doi.org/10.1126/science.aaa6090">DOI:10.1126/science.aaa6090</a>
 </div>

+After post-processing, MERFISH data can take various forms, for example represented as a 2D image with a large number of channels (associated with the measured gene set), as a list of points in space with attached gene count information (reconstructing single-cell RNAseq information combined with location), or simply as a long list of single mRNA molecules with their detected location.

 ## Applications of MERFISH
 MERFISH (Multiplexed Error-Robust Fluorescence In Situ Hybridization) has revolutionized spatial transcriptomics by enabling the high-throughput and spatially resolved analysis of gene expression.
 Its ability to detect thousands of RNA species while preserving spatial context has found applications across various fields of biology and medicine.
 #### Developmental Biology